lingchengli/Use_1km_LSM_parameter/README.md

 # Use_1km_LSM_parameter
-Codes for generate land surface parameters for specific domain and mesh
+Codes for generating land surface parameters for a specific domain and mesh